jsoma/persine/docs/index.rst

 In this example, we visit a YouTube video, click the "next up" video three times, and then revisit the original video.
 We then save the results for later analysis.

-See Persine in action [on Google Colab](https://colab.research.google.com/drive/1eAbfwV9mL34LVVIzW4AgwZt5NZJ21LwT?usp=sharing).
+See Persine in action `on Google Colab <https://colab.research.google.com/drive/1eAbfwV9mL34LVVIzW4AgwZt5NZJ21LwT?usp=sharing>`_.

 The User Guide
 --------------